mhaugrud/msumcspy/_sources/Selection/OmittingtheelseClauseUnarySelection.rst

     if x < 0:
         print("The negative number ",  x, " is not valid here.") print("This is always printed")

-    # change the value of x in line 1 so the body of the if statement is executed
+.. admonition:: Modify the program ...

    What would be printed if the value of ``x`` is negative?
-Try it.
+Change the value of ``x`` in line 1 so the body of the if statement is executed.

 **Check your understanding**